octaviusthe3rd/alu-shell/io_redirections_and_filters/README.md

-The script 5-firstlines displays the first 10 lines of passwd The script 6-third_line displays the third of iacta The script 7-file creates a file called Best school with the content best school and symbols
+The script 5-firstlines displays the first 10 lines of passwd The script 6-third_line displays the third of iacta The script 7-file creates a file called Best school with the content best school and symbols The script 8-cwd_state writes the command ls -la to ls_cwd_content